bdcht/ccrawl/doc/usage.rst

 Usage
 =====

-We now provide a description of the ccrawl command-line tool which defines several sub-commands.
+We provide here a description of the ccrawl_ command-line tool which defines several sub-commands.
-Of course, the ccrawl package can be used as well as a traditional package within Python scripts.
+Of course, this tool can be used as well as a traditional Python package.

-ccrawl's initial command consist in building a local database from C/C++ (header) files.
+The first step is to build a local database from C and/or C++ (header) files.
 The libclang_ library is used to extract the following features::

  - definitions of macros (#define)